-Philo is a streaming TV service borne from desperate times.
+Philo is a live TV streaming service borne from desperate times.
 Its main network backers—Discovery, Viacom, and AMC—have to varying degrees found themselves cast out of other streaming bundles, in large part because they don’t carry any sports programming.
 Rather than sit idly by, they’ve banded together to launch their own bundle, with no sports but a low price tag.

 Philo: What you get

 Equally notable are the channels Philo doesn’t carry.
 In general, if a network owns any sports programming whatsoever, Philo doesn’t offer any of that network’s channels.
 That rules out all four major broadcast networks—ABC, CBS, NBC, and Fox—along with any non-sports channels owned by the same companies, such as the Disney channel and NBC’s Bravo.
 Turner networks, such as TNT and TBS, are absent as well.
-The bigger networks just don’t want to uncouple their expensive sports channels from their cheaper non-sports ones, and Philo errs on the side of not making customers pay for channels they don’t want.
+The bigger networks just don’t want to uncouple their expensive sports channels from their cheaper non-sports ones, and Philo errs on the side of not making customers pay for sports channels they don’t want.

 What’s left is a relatively inexpensive bundle driven in large part by reality and documentary-style TV shows, with a dash of scripted programming and movies from the likes of AMC and Comedy Central.
-Subscribers get three streams at a time that work anywhere within the United States, and because sports are absent, there are no arcane rules for where you’re allowed to watch particular programs.
+Subscribers get three streams at a time that work anywhere within the United States, and because sports are absent, there are no arcane rules for when and where you’re allowed to watch particular programs.